kubernetes/website/content/en/docs/tasks/job/job-with-pod-to-pod-communication.md

 You should already be familiar with the basic use of [Job](/docs/concepts/workloads/controllers/job/).

+{{< include "task-tutorial-prereqs.md" >}} {{< version-check >}}

 {{<note>}} If you are using MiniKube or a similar tool, you may need to take [extra steps](https://minikube.sigs.k8s.io/docs/handbook/addons/ingress-dns/) to ensure you have DNS. {{</note>}}

-{{< include "task-tutorial-prereqs.md" >}} {{< version-check >}}

 <!-- steps -->

 ## Starting a Job with Pod-to-Pod Communication

-To enable pod-to-pod communication using pod hostnames, you must do the following:
+To enable pod-to-pod communication using pod hostnames in a Job, you must do the following:

 1. Set up a [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services)
 with a valid label selector for the pods created by your Job.
-This will trigger the Kubernetes' DNS server to cache the hostnames of the pods running your Job (note that the service must be in the same namespace as the Job, however, the DNS server does not need to be).
+This will trigger the Kubernetes DNS server to cache the hostnames of the pods running your Job (note that the service must be in the same namespace as the Job, however, the DNS server does not need to be).
 One easy way to do this is to use the `job-name: <your-job-name>` selector, since the `job-name` label will be automatically added by Kubernetes.